 The ‘City of Joy’ has a lot to offer to people with its touristy attractions and old-world charm.
 Whether you like to explore historical monuments or prefer a culinary walk through the streets, Kolkata has got you covered on every front.
 From exploring its beautiful libraries and bookstores to relishing the famous ‘Rasgullas’, there are plenty of things to do in Kolkata.
 And, to help you plan a detailed itinerary that has all the top things to do in Kolkata, we have this blog.
 Already excited?
-Let’s start on our trip to Kolkata, shall we?
+Let’s start on our trip to Kolkata, shall we? book Hotels in Kolkata.

-Here’s our list of top 15 things to do in Kolkata:
+Things to do in Kolkata:

 1. Stop by the famous Victoria Memorial Palace